 The Emergency Department at St. Mary's Hospital offers high-speed diagnostics to evaluate stroke symptoms, and is prepared to administer the most modern treatments available, including the clot-busting drug tPA.

-St. Mary’s was one of the first 20 primary stroke centers to be certified in the nation, and was cited by the Joint Commission on the Accreditation of Healthcare Organizations as a model for other community hospitals seeking to improve stroke care.
+St. Mary’s is the first Advanced Primary Stroke Center in the Athens area and was one of the first 20 primary stroke centers to be certified in the nation, and was cited by the Joint Commission on the Accreditation of Healthcare Organizations as a model for other community hospitals seeking to improve stroke care.

 If you know the symptoms of stroke, you might save a life.
 They are: